derpen/LeSite/content/posts/creating-server-1.md

 ```
 $ scp .ssh/id_rsa.pub derpen@192.168.100.7:
 ```
 Make sure you don't forget the colon at the end.
 Obviously, change the id_rsa to the file name, the user, and the ip to the one you had.
 This will copy the .pub key to the home directory of that user.
+# The Hardening part

 Now let's ssh to our server.
 ```
 $ ssh derpen@192.168.100.7
 ```